- Course Number:

 - Apply the fundamental rules of engagement, strategies, and tactics of the sport.

-- Develop a lifelong fitness, health and wellness program
+- Develop a lifelong fitness, health and wellness program that incorporates boxing.

 Course Activities and Design